Meziano/ms-tutorial-004/README.md

  + *server.port*: to get access to the configuration data saved in the repository amnaged by **config-service**, a microservice need this value.
  + *spring.profiles.active*: its value must be set to *native* to tell **config-service** to use a file system repository.
 Per default **Spring Cloud Config Server** searches for files stored in the following locations, *classpath:/, classpath:/config, file:./, file:./config*.
 If we want to use another location on our computer we can use *spring.cloud.config.server.native.searchLocations*.
 ### The file system repository
-Now we need to add configuration data for the
+Now we need to add configuration data for the  **employee-service** and **department-service** to the file system repository.
+To let things simple we add a *config* folder under *src/main/resources*

 ### Summary
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzg3NzYzLDEwMDU4NTI3NjEsMjAzMD
+eyJoaXN0b3J5IjpbMTI5ODgwOTY3MiwxMDA1ODUyNzYxLDIwMz
-k0MjY2OCwyMTM0MjUzNzgxLDIwNzI3ODUyMzMsMjE3NDA0NzY3
+A5NDI2NjgsMjEzNDI1Mzc4MSwyMDcyNzg1MjMzLDIxNzQwNDc2
-LDM2NTU2OTE2NSwtNjc3MzU5ODQyLDE1MjcxNzY2MTksMTg4Nz
+NywzNjU1NjkxNjUsLTY3NzM1OTg0MiwxNTI3MTc2NjE5LDE4OD
-A2MzQwLDE5MjAxMTUyNTZdfQ==
+cwNjM0MCwxOTIwMTE1MjU2XX0=
 -->